-Conventional practices of stress tests such as calculating VaR at a high confidence level (for example, 99.99 percent) or calculating extreme loss with historical or hypothetical stress scenarios may be appropriate for the first purpose (i.e., analyses comparing the firm's risk-taking and risk appetite).
-However, those conventional methods are not appropriate for the second purpose (measuring tail risk), because they are based solely on the single point of profit-loss distributions.
+Conventional practices of stress tests such as calculating VaR at a high confidence level (for example, 99.99%) or calculating extreme loss with historical or hypothetical stress scenarios may be appropriate for the first purpose (i.e. analyses comparing the firm's risk-taking and risk appetite).
+However, those conventional methods are not appropriate for the second purpose (measuring tail risk) because they are based solely on the single point of profit-loss distributions.
 Traders can evade risk limits calculated by the conventional stress tests by taking an excessive risk beyond this point.
-To measure the portfolio's vulnerability to tail risk, risk managers should adopt risk measurement methods that can incorporate information concerning the tail, typically risk measurement with expected shortfall.
+In order to measure the portfolio's vulnerability to tail risk, risk managers should adopt risk measurement methods that can incorporate information concerning the tail, typically risk measurement with expected shortfall.

-D. Importance of Adequate Risk Management at the Desk Level
+D. Importance of adequate risk management at the desk level

-Some practitioners may counter the criticisms of VaR, saying, "At the trading desk level, we do not rely solely on VaR.
+Some practitioners may counter the criticisms of VaR, saying, "at the trading desk level, we do not rely solely on VaR.
 Risks are managed with numerous quantitative and qualitative measures such as detailed monitoring of the profit-loss diagrams of individual positions.
 Thus, the tail risk can be managed adequately with those conventional risk management practice at the desk level."

-The validity of this view depends on whether adequate tail risk management at the desk level ensures adequate tail risk management at the companywide level.
+The validity of this view depends on whether adequate tail risk management at the desk level ensures adequate tail risk management at the company-wide level.
 If this does not hold, the validity of the practitioner's view would be seriously questioned.
 We can infer the validity of this view using sub-additivity of expected shortfall.
 Since expected shortfall is sub-additive, expected shortfall of the total position is no more than the sum of expected shortfall of the individual positions.
-If we can consider expected shortfall to represent the tail risk, adequate risk management at the desk level ensures appropriate risk management at the companywide level.
+If we can consider expected shortfall to represent the tail risk, adequate risk management at the desk level ensures appropriate risk management at the company-wide level.
 This suggests the necessity and the effectiveness of adequate risk management at the desk level.

-E. Importance of Managing Credit Concentration
+E. Importance of managing credit concentration

-Subsection IV.B showed that credit concentration plays the main role in the tail risk of credit portfolios.
-Credit Suisse Financial Products (1997) notes that credit risk management beyond the VaR level should be "quantified using scenario analysis and controlled with concentration limits."
-When we use VaR for the risk management of credit portfolios, we should ensure that credit concentration is limited by complementary measures, since VaR disregards the increase of the potential loss due to credit concentration.
+Section B in Chapter IV showed that credit concentration plays the main role in the tail risk of credit portfolios.
+Credit Suisse Financial Products [1997] notes that credit risk management beyond the VaR level should be "quantified using scenario analysis and controlled with concentration limits."
+When we use VaR for the risk management of credit portfolios, we should ensure that credit concentration is limited by complementary measures since VaR disregards the increase of the potential loss due to credit concentration.